-Peru is in the South America, so their seasons are the opposite of those in the U.S. Our summer is their winter, but it’s also the dry season, so many trekkers plan a trip from May – September.
+Peru is in the South America, so their seasons are the opposite of those in the U.S. The Inca Trail is located in Our summer is their winter, but it’s also the dry season, so many trekkers plan a trip from May – September.
 I traveled in November, and we had a steady drizzle for a good part of 2 out of 4 days, but the scenery was greener due to the rain.

-Dry season: June through September is when you’re less likely to have rain during your trek.
-However, it’s more likely that Machu Picchu will be more crowded when you arrive.
-(The number of people permitted on the trail is the same in all seasons, though.)
+Dry season: If you hike during June, July, August, or September this is the dry season.
+During these months you’re less likely to have rain during your trek.
+However, Machu Picchu will also be more crowded when you arrive.
+(The number of people permitted on the trail is the same in all seasons, though, but many people take the train to get there rather than hike.)
 In addition, you’ll need to be careful to protect yourself from the sun, which is strong at the high altitude.

-Wet season: October through April is the rainy season, and muddy trails can make the already-difficult trek more challenging.
+Wet season: October, November, December, January, March, and April are the rainy season.
+(The Inca Trail is closed in February each year for maintenance, although Machu Picchu is still open.)
+During the wet season, muddy trails can make the already-difficult trek more challenging.
 The trade-off is that Machu Picchu could be less crowded, and you can get greener landscapes for your photos.